YoavOrenbach/HumanController/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+No need for any extra hardware besides a video camera.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
-* Working video webcamera
+* Working video camera
 * Video game (choose any game and the app simulates the keys)

 ### Installation